21st Waffen Mountain Division of the SS Skanderbeg: Aftermath and legacy

 During the Kosovo War of 1998–1999, the American journalist Chris Hedges alleged that some Kosovo Liberation Army leaders were directly descended from members of the division and were ideologically influenced by it.
 Malcolm has challenged this claim.

 Insignia

-The division's identification symbol was the Albanian double-headed eagle.
-Despite its short existence, a collar patch depicting a goat-crested helmet was manufactured for the division but there is no evidence that it was ever used.
+The division's identification symbol, used on its vehicles, was a black Albanian double-headed eagle.
+Despite its short existence, a collar patch depicting the goat-crested helmet of Skanderbeg was designed and manufactured for the division, but it was withdrawn from service after a trial as it was unrecognisable from a distance.
+As a result, officers of the division wore the collar patch with the SS runes, and enlisted ranks wore a plain black collar patch.
 Photographs exist of a machine-woven cuff band with the title Skanderbeg, but this was awarded to the 14th SS Volunteer Gebirgsjäger Regiment of the 7th SS Division in the latter part of 1944, and not to this division.
-Members of the cadre staff were photographed wearing an Albanian arm shield depicting a black Albanian double-headed eagle on a red field.
-Many of the division's Muslim members wore traditional grey-coloured skull caps instead of the standard SS field cap.
+Albanian members of the division wore an arm shield on their upper left arm depicting a black Albanian double-headed eagle on a red shield with black backing.
+Many of the division's Muslim members wore traditional grey-coloured skull caps with the SS eagle and death's head on the front instead of the standard SS field cap.
 Others wore the traditional Albanian highlander hat, the qeleshe.